 It is fair to say that John literally grew up in the road construction industry.
 His family owned Thompson-McCully Company, the largest asphalt paving enterprise in Michigan.
 Following time spent in the military, John worked at a variety of positions from laborer to equipment operator to foreman, learning the asphalt materials business from the inside out.

 In 1999, he was ready to take his experience and strike out in a business of his own, Thompson Recycle Company, which had started as a division of Thompson-McCully four years earlier.
-The two decades since have seen the company grow from one mobile processing plant to several, making John’s days even busier.
+The more than two decades since have seen the company grow from one mobile processing plant to several, making John’s days even busier.
 John attributes the company’s success to the focus on meeting customers’ needs without exception or excuse that he learned early in his career at Thompson-McCully under his father Robert Thompson’s leadership.

 With a background in marketing and project management, heavy equipment definitely is not in Lynne’s wheelhouse.
 She joined the company in 2017 and has brought her project skills to improving office process and function.
 She is responsible for HR and office staff for Thompson Recycle Company.
 And she is proud that she now knows the difference between a loader and an excavator.